awsdocs/amazon-ecs-developer-guide/doc_source/ecs-account-settings.md

 ## Viewing Account Settings<a name="ecs-viewing-longer-id-settings"></a>

-You can use the AWS Management Console and AWS CLI tools to view the resource types that support the new ARN and ID formats\.
+You can use the AWS Management Console and AWS CLI tools to view the resource types that support the new ARN and ID formats or the increased ENI limits\.

 **To view your account settings using the console**